Skip to main content

 16. AWS Shield - DDOS Protection

-18. AWS Resource Access Manager - Simple, secure service to share AWS resources
+18. AWS Resource Access Manager (AWS RAM) - Simple, secure service to share AWS resources

 1. AWS Resource Access Manager (RAM) is a service that enables you to easily and securely share AWS resources with any AWS account or within your AWS Organization.
 You can share AWS Transit Gateways, Subnets, AWS License Manager configurations, and Amazon Route 53 Resolver rules resources with RAM.
 RAM eliminates the need to create duplicate resources in multiple accounts, reducing the operational overhead of managing those resources in every single account you own.
 You can create resources centrally in a multi-account environment, and use RAM to share those resources across accounts in three simple steps: create a Resource Share, specify resources, and specify accounts.
 RAM is available to you at no additional charge.